2021 Dutch general election: Results

-The left-wing parties - Socialist Party, Labour Party and GroenLinks - total less than 20 per cent of the vote.
+The left-wing parties' support - Socialist Party, Labour Party, and GroenLinks - totaled less than 20 percent of the vote.
 According to political scientist Cas Mudde, the steady decline of the left since 2006 can be explained mainly by a media agenda dominated by societal issues, especially identity issues, at the expense of economic and social issues.
-The fraction of unrepresented vote due to the natural electoral threshold is 1.99%.
+The fraction of wasted votes due to the electoral threshold was 1.99%.

 The official results were published by the Electoral Council on 26 March 2021.